realnc/dosbox-core/README.md

   - Using [BASSMIDI](https://www.un4seen.com), a MIDI software synthesizer that supports SF2/SFZ soundfonts.

+* Support for CUE CD images with split audio tracks.
+  Audio tracks can be WAV, FLAC, Opus, Ogg Vorbis or MP3 files.

 * Experimental 3dfx Voodoo support.
   This is based on a [patch by kekko](https://www.vogons.org/viewtopic.php?t=41853), which in turn is based on MAME code.
 Currently, only software-based emulation